Azure-Samples/ms-identity-android-native/README.md

 The MSAL Android preview gives your app the ability to begin using the [Microsoft Cloud](https://cloud.microsoft.com) by supporting [Microsoft Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) and [Microsoft Accounts](https://account.microsoft.com) in a converged experience using industry standard OAuth2 and OpenID Connect.
 This sample demonstrates all the normal lifecycles your application should experience, including:

-* How to get a token for the Microsoft Graph
+* Get a token for the Microsoft Graph
-* How to refresh a token
+* Refresh a token
-* How to call the Microsoft Graph
+* Call the Microsoft Graph
-* How to sign a user out of your application
+* Sign out the user

 ## Example